Zoho Odoo Integration: Comparison, Workflows and Expert Tips

 What is Zoho?

-Zoho is a cloud-based suite of business applications that provides tools for customer relationship management (CRM), project management, accounting, email marketing, and more.
-Its user-friendly design and cloud-based model make it an attractive choice for small to medium-sized enterprises (SMEs) and service-based businesses focusing on customer management, sales, marketing, and support.
+Zoho is a cloud-based suite of business applications that provides tools for customer relationship management (CRM), accounting, project management, email marketing, and customer support.
+Its user-friendly design and SaaS delivery model make it a popular choice for small to medium-sized enterprises (SMEs) and service-oriented teams.

 Odoo vs Zoho Comparison